prashantrathi8579/nestjs-mastra-mcp-gateway/README.md

 | Cache | [redis](https://github.com/redis/node-redis) |
 | HTTP | [axios](https://axios-http.com) |
 | Build/test | TypeScript, ts-jest, ESLint, Prettier |

+## What this is NOT

+- **Not a live service.** No production deployment.
+Run it locally.
+- **Not fully battle-tested.** It's a learning project.
+Use the patterns, adapt the code.
+- **Not a framework.** It's a reference implementation.
+Fork it and make it yours.

 ## Scripts